 It is Asger Jorn who introduces Dotremont to Galerie Birch, led by the charismatic art dealer and founder of the gallery, Børge Birch.
-Dotremont quickly becomes a personal friend of Birch and many years later, long after the dissolution of the Cobra-group, he continued to keep a close contact with the gallery in Copenhagen.
-When Birch celebrates his 75th birthday, Dotremont offers him 14 of his famous logogrammes.
-All 14 works were specially made and dedicated to Birch, each bearing humorous titles such as “To Birch or not to be” and “Birchalligrafi”.
+Dotremont quickly becomes a personal friend of Birch and many years later, long after the dissolution of the CoBrA group, he continued to keep a close contact with the gallery in Copenhagen.
+When Birch celebrates his 75th birthday, Dotremont offers him 14 of his famous logograms.
+All 14 works were specially made and dedicated to Birch, each bearing humorous titles such as “To Birch or Not to Be” and “Birchalligrafi”.

-Dotremont’s legendary logogrammes created specially for Børge Birch.
+Dotremont’s legendary logograms created specially for Børge Birch.

-Cobra broadly refers to the artworks which the members of the group created between the 50’s and the 70’s.
-When Dotremont enters the Cobra-movement, he does so with complete dedication and an unremitting energy.
-It seems only natural, for Dotremont to be the driving force of the publication of the Cobra journal.
+CoBrA broadly refers to the artworks which the members of the group created between the 50s and the 70s.
+When Dotremont enters the CoBrA movement, he does so with complete dedication and an unremitting energy.
+It seems only natural for Dotremont to be the driving force of the publication of the CoBrA journal.
 Dotremont is omnipresent within the movement and together with Jorn, he is undoubtedly amongst the most active group members.
 In addition to arranging all the group’s exhibitions, Dotremont is also the organiser and coordinator and even finds funding solutions for the journal.
-Dotremont has a forceeful and progressive personality, but his strong opinions cause quite a scandal at the Stedelijk museum in Holland in 1949.
-On the occasion of a group exhibition, Dotremont hijacks the attention of the spectators by making a lengthy political speech in favor of communism: the Dutch supporters are instantly provoked by this tirade in what for them is an unfamiliar language.
+Dotremont has a forceful and progressive personality, but his strong opinions cause quite a scandal at the Stedelijk museum in Holland in 1949.
+On the occasion of a group exhibition, Dotremont hijacks the attention of the spectators by making a lengthy political speech in favour of communism: the Dutch supporters are instantly provoked by this tirade in what for them is an unfamiliar language.
 Minor disruptions and heckling escalate into a full-blown physical brawl.
-Several members of the Cobra-group withdraw from the movement after Dotremont’s performance.
+Several members of the CoBrA group withdraw from the movement after Dotremont’s performance.

 The legendary group show in Galerie Birch in 1977 “Art is better than Gold”